 thyssenkrupp Materials (UK) are a long established supplier of aluminium.
 You can rely on our industry-leading technology, service and capacity to deliver large and small orders.
 We also supply and stock bespoke sections for your specific application.
 Regardless of the size of your order or specifications thyssenkrupp Materials (UK) will deliver high-quality materials and on time.

 Aluminium plays an essential role in different industries such as transportation, architecture, construction, motorsport and aerospace.

 thyssenkrupp Materials (UK) have experts with specific industry knowledge who can help identify the right product at the best price.
 Whether it be throat to height ratios on bespoke extrusion or span widths of architectural panels, we have the experience and the products to help.

 Common grades provided

 thyssenkrupp Materials (UK) offer a wide range of aluminium products.
 We have different grades of aluminium readily available for large and small customers and for different purposes.
-Our aluminium grades include the highly common 6063, which is commonly used for general fabrications, and 6082, which is available in sections and bars and is used for structural applications.
+Our aluminium grades include the highly common 6063, which is commonly used for general fabrications, and 6082, which is available in angles, sections and bars and is used for structural applications.